melashkr/technical-articles/evaluating-iot-protocols/README.md

 ![alt text](https://github.com/melashkr/technical-articles/blob/main/evaluating-iot-protocols/images/evaluation-iot-output.PNG?row=true "Count of sent messages to Cloud")

 The simulated process is conducted to identify the best performance and to understand the behaviour of the IoT Protocols.
-In order to measure the performance for received data on the cloud, we store the timestamp of every request to determine when was the first processed request and what was the last processed request.
+In order to measure the performance for received data on the cloud, we store the timestamp of every request to determine when it was Arrived the Sum Duration of all Testcase Messages will be the Diffrence between the Arrival Timestamp of the first and last Processed Message .

 According to the result in figure 3, the findings of the execution are described:
  - 100 requests: the duration to process the first 100 requests from MQTT and AMQP is actually the same but HTTP